Explainer: Chicken egg yolks are not bad for your heart

 Chicken Eggs and their Yolks are a Complete Food Because they Contain Beneficial Nutrients

 Research has confirmed that chicken eggs and their yolks contain beneficial nutrients.
-To be specific, these beneficial nutrients are mostly contained in the yolks while the whites contain mostly of proteins.
+These beneficial nutrients are mostly contained in the yolks while the whites contain mostly of proteins.

-The yolk has 60 calories or three times the energy content of the whites.
-The yolk of a large chicken egg also contains 2.8 grams of proteins and 4.66 grams of total fat.
-Fat-soluble vitamins A, D, E, and K are found in the yolks alone.
-It is also important to highlight the fact that the yolk is one of the few foods containing Vitamin D.
+The yolk of a large chicken egg also contains 2.8 grams of protein and 4.66 grams of total fat.
+Fat-soluble vitamins A, D, E, and K are found exclusively in the yolks.
+It is also important to highlight that the yolk is one of the few natural food sources of Vitamin D.

-Carotenoids lutein and zeaxanthin, which are responsible for the yellow color of the yolk, play a role in maintaining eye health and protecting against inflammation.
-Of course, carotenoids need to be eaten with fat for the body to better absorb them.
+Carotenoids like lutein and zeaxanthin, responsible for the yellow color of the yolk, play a role in maintaining eye health and protecting against inflammation.
+It is worth noting that carotenoids need to be eaten with fat for the body to better absorb them.
 Remember that the yolk contains fats.
 The choline in the yolk is also crucial in maintaining proper metabolism and the proper signaling of neurotransmitters.

 Of course, too much of something is always bad.
 Note that the consumption of chicken egg yolks would not substantially raise blood cholesterol levels.
 However, experts have warned that people with already high levels of cholesterol in their blood should still avoid eating foods high in dietary cholesterol and saturated fats because of the slight increase they can bring.